luixaviles/jokes-app/README.md

 <img src="./screenshots/mobile.png?raw=true" width="400">

 * Text-to-Speech feature based on Web Speech API implemented.
-* Generative AI integration to allow adding new Jokes to the app.
+* Generative AI integration will allow the addition of new jokes to the app.